 Quiz Sir Isaac Newton about how an apple changed the world and how his scientific discoveries - from gravity to light - have changed our lives.

-Our popular Launchpad gallery is reserved for different age groups on different days.
-Find out when you can request places for your Key Stage 2 group...
+Our hands-on Launchpad gallery is reserved for different ages on different days.
+Find out when you can request places for your Key Stage 2 group.

-Our popular Launchpad gallery is reserved for different age groups on different days.
-Find out when you can request places for your Key Stage 3...
+Launchpad is reserved for different age groups on different days.
+Find out when you can request places for your Key Stage 3 group.

 Find out about living and working in space with our costumed character portraying Gene Cernan, NASA astronaut and last man on the Moon.